shashjar/monkey-lang/README.md

 #### len

-Calculates the number of characters in the provided string or the number of elements in the provided array.
+Calculates the number of characters in the provided string, the number of elements in the provided array, or the number of key-value pairs in the provided hashmap.

 ```
 len("Hello world!");
 len([1, 2, 3]);
+len({1: 2, "hi": "there", true: false});
 ```

 #### puts